awiddersheim/tcp-echo/README.md

 initial pthread work.

-This has sort of evolved to become a nano version of [NGINX's][nginx] [architecture][nginx-arch] with a master processes controlling multiple workers handling incoming connections which are [distributed by the kernel][nginx-reuseport] using `SO_REUSEPORT`.
+This has sort of evolved to become a nano version of [NGINX's][nginx] [architecture][nginx-arch] with a master process controlling multiple workers handling incoming connections which are [distributed by the kernel][nginx-reuseport] using `SO_REUSEPORT`.